Krishnanattam

-The troupe of players, once maintained by Zamorin of Calicut came to Guruvayur Devaswom. in 1958.The only troupe of artists are well maintained by devaswom till date.
+The troupe of players who were maintained by the Zamorin came to Guruvayur Devaswom in 1958, and they are the only troupe of artists who are well maintained by the devaswom till date.

 Origin

 Krishnanattam is based on Krishnagiti (1654 AD) written by Manaveda, Zamorin of Kozhikode.
 It is believed that the Zamorin had a vision of Krishna who gave the king a peacock feather, which became the living symbol of this dance-drama.
 Krishnanattam players wore a peacock feather and thus commemorated the vision of the chieftain.

 The legend

 King Manaveda told Vilwamangalam about his ambition to view Krishna.
 The next day the Swamiyar told him that Guruvayurappan has given his consent and Manaveda can see Guruvayurappan playing in the early hours of the morning at the platform of the Elanji tree.
 He could only see and not touch Him.
 When as per this agreement, Manaveda saw Guruvayurappan in the form of little child Sri Krishna, he was so excited that he forgot himself and, rushed to embrace little Sree Krishna.
 Guruvayoorappan immediately disappeared saying, "Vilwamangalam did not tell me that this will happen".
 However, Manaveda got one peacock feather from the headgear of Bhagavan Krishna.